What physical modalities do you provide?

 Is your work covered by insurance?

-I can help fill out a form you can submit to your insurance company, but my policy is to get payment from you after every session, or to have you pre-pay to get a discount for multiple sessions.
+I can provide a receipt that you can submit to your insurance company as I am licensed to perform massage therapy in Maryland and New York.
+Call and ask your insurance company their policy as they sometimes cover massage if prescribed by a physician.
+Also, ask your accountant if prescribed massage can be deducted as a medical expense, if your insurance does not reimburse you.
+My policy is to get payment from you after every session, or to have you pre-pay to get a discount for multiple sessions.
 The financial responsibility for the full cost of the session is the client’s responsibility.

 What is your cancellation policy?